-Our body is composed of almost every natural elements found in nature.
+Our body is composed of almost every natural element found in nature.
 This is as true for metals as it is for water or carbon.

 Let’s define metal before going any further: in astronomy, a “metal” is any element other than hydrogen or helium.
 Astronomers feel justified in grouping this diverse group of chemicals together because they only contribute 2% of the atomic matter in the universe.
 75% is hydrogen and the other 23% is helium.
 This definition has an interesting perspective.

 Minerals in the human body are elements required for several purposes, such as the formation of blood, bones, teeth and other tissues; osmoregulation of body fluids, and the control of physicochemical processes.
 Some of these minerals are needed in high amounts i.e. more than one gram (macroelements) and some of them are needed in low amounts i.e. less than one gram (microelements).

 These minerals are generally found in milk, cereals, fresh vegetables and fruits, sea foods, fishes and meats.
 If a person is low in minerals, this deficiency can create different types of problems and diseases.
 Excess minerals can also cause different types of problems.